 Soon, many companies became involved in manufacturing hand-cranked freezers patterned after Nancy Johnson's and numerous patents were issued as entrepreneurs worked to improve the basic design.

-And now today, you can make homemade ice cream in your kitchen thanks to Nancy Johnson's practical invention.
+And now today, you can learn how to make homemade ice cream in your own kitchen thanks to Nancy Johnson's practical invention.